-The JB1010 has 4.0" X 8.75" mounting centers for #10 or 1/4" hardware.
-Mount the enclosure for proper service access, avoiding areas prone to flooding or onto weighbridges where vibration and shock loads may loosen connections.
+The JB1010has 4.0" x 8.75" mounting centers for #10 or 1/4" screws.
+Mount the enclosure for proper service access.
+Avoid mounting on weighbridges where vibration and shock loads may loosen connections and locations prone to flooding.

-The standard JB1010 has waterproof nylon cord grips to seal the cables and provide strain relief.
+The standard JB1010 has water-proof nylon cord grips to seal the cables and provide strain relief.
 Cable diameters from 0.157" to 0.314" can be used with these grips.
 When installing the cables into the enclosure, leave the strain relief loose until the connections have been routed with the enclosure fully open.
 When completed, tighten the grips with a wrench to prevent water from wicking into the box.
-To prevent water and other contaminants from entering the junction box, fill any unused cable grips with Post Screw Plugs (Part number 19538)
+To prevent water and other contaminants from entering the junction box, fill any unused cable grips with post screw plugs; P/N 19538.